With these five violin intonation exercises, you will play music more in tune, hear relative intonation better, and achieve your musical goals faster!

 3. Slow Practice With a Drone, Tuner, and Without Vibrato

 Playing under tempo also increases your listening skills.
 In turn, you will recognize pitch differences and be able to adjust faster.
 The key to great intonation is hearing when you are playing out of tune and using your ear to quickly decide in which direction.
 One great way to train your ears is to practice with a drone.
 Download an app on your phone like TunerLite, use a web app, or use my tuner with the option to listen to the tuning notes.
-Playing along to a drone will give you a baseline to hear your notes relative to.
+Playing along with a drone will give you a baseline to hear the relative notes.
 Utilize this app as a tuner as well to check your intonation.

 If you are typically using vibrato, try practicing without it so you can hear the base of the note perfectly in tune.
 If you use a tuner, the vibrato will alter the feedback.
 Vibrato is meant to embellish, so getting a good baseline of intonation is important.

 One of the ways to develop accurate and finely tuned intonation is to hear the notes in your ear first.
 By having a clear idea of what notes you expect to hear, you will be surprised by how much your intonation will improve.
 For example, if you have to play the first finger on the A string but are not hearing the B in your head beforehand, your finger might just land near the pitch.
 You will likely have to adjust slightly in search of the correct sound.
 To really ensure you are hearing the correct pitch in your head, sing it out loud.
 You can check your singing pitch with a tuner.
 Students can sometimes be shy about singing but it’s not an audition!
 The point here is to learn the relative tuning abilities.